Padre Pio: John XXIII, investigations and tape recordings, after 1958

 Pope John XXIII was skeptical of Padre Pio.
-At the beginning of his tenure, he learned that Father Pio's opponents had placed listening devices in his monastery cell and confessional, recording his confessions with tape.
-Outside his semi-official journal, John XXIII wrote on four sheets of paper that he prayed for "PP" (Padre Pio) and the discovery by means of tapes, if what they imply is true, of his intimate and indecent relationships with women from his impenetrable praetorian guard around his person pointed to a terrible calamity of souls.
-John XXIII had probably never listened to the tapes himself, but assumed the correctness of this view: "The reason for my spiritual tranquillity, and it is a priceless privilege and grace, is that I feel personally pure of this contamination that for forty years has corroded hundreds of thousands of souls made foolish and deranged to an unheard-of degree."
+At the beginning of his tenure, he learned that Pio's opponents had placed listening devices in his monastery cell and confessional, recording his confessions.
+Outside his semi-official journal, John XXIII wrote about concerns regarding Padre Pio ("PP"), based on reports of tapes suggesting Padre Pio's "intimate and indecent relationships with women" from his "praetorian guard".
+John XXIII probably never listened to the tapes himself, but assumed the correctness of his view.
 According to Luzzatto, the Vatican had not ordered this wiretap.
-In another journal note, John XXIII wrote that he wanted to take action.
-In fact, he ordered another Apostolic Visitation.
+In another journal note, John XXIII wrote that he not only wanted to take action, but had in fact ordered another Apostolic Visitation.

 Carlo Maccari, Second Apostolic Visitation of 1960

 Father Carlo Maccari was Secretary-General of the Diocese of Rome and met Pio nine times altogether.
 There was reciprocal mistrust between Pio and Maccari, who wrote in his diary: "Reticence, narrowness of mind, lies - these are the weapons he uses to evade my questions ...
 Overall impression: pitiful."
-Maccari demanded Father Pio's omission to practice kisses after the confession for the lay sisters.
-Maccari noted in his report that Pio had inadequate religious education.
-He works a lot for a man of his age.
-He is not an ascetic and has many connections to the outside world.
-In general, there is too much mixing of the "sacred" and the "all too human".
-In his report, Maccari noted by name the women who revealed at which time to have been the lover of Pio, but without assessing the veracity of these statements.
+Maccari noted in his report that Pio had inadequate religious education, worked a lot for a man of his age, was not an ascetic and had many connections to the outside world.
+In general, he saw too much mixing of the "sacred" and the "all too human".
+In his report, Maccari noted by name the women who claimed at the time to have been the lovers of Pio, but without assessing the veracity of their statements.
 Maccari focused on assessing the fanaticism of Pio's social environment, describing it as "religious conceptions that oscillate between superstition and magic."
-Maccari called Pio's supporters "a vast and dangerous organization."
-Pio never had his own supporters advised to moderation.
-Maccari wondered how God could allow "so much deception."
+Maccari called Pio's supporters "a vast and dangerous organization" whom were never advised to moderation.
+Maccari wondered how God could allow "so much deception".

-Maccari finished his critical report with a list of recommendations for further dealing with Father Pio.
-The brothers of Santa Maria delle Grazie should gradually be relocated, a new abbot should come from outside the region.
-No one should be allowed to confess to Pio more than once a month.
-The hospital was to be given new statutes to sever the responsibilities of the medical and spiritual "healing" capuchins.
+Maccari finished his report with a list of recommendations for further dealing with Father Pio.
+The brothers of Santa Maria delle Grazie should gradually be relocated, a new abbot should come from outside the region, no one should be allowed to confess to Pio more than once a month, and the hospital was to be given new statutes to sever the responsibilities of the medical and spiritual "healing" capuchins.
 Following Maccari's Apostolic Visitation, John XXIII noted in his diary that he sees Father Pio as a "straw idol" (idolo di stoppa).